pinyin/measure/README.md

     innerRef?: (ref: T) => void;
 }
 ```
+Use `innerRef` to get a `HTMLElement` (when the corresponding input of `measure()` is a string) or a React Component instance (when the input is a React Component class).
 Only function ref is supported at this moment.
 Please submit an issue if you need more options.

-For example, you may easily create a component by
+For example, you can easily create a component by

 ```typescript jsx
 const Div = measure('div')